bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 - [x] add a CONTRIBUTING.md
 - [x] add a basic Bevy project
 - [x] define the broad plan for what we're doing
-- [ ] define basic constraints for how we're building the editor
+- [x] define basic constraints for how we're building the editor
+- [x] define a shared vision for what the editor is (and is not)

 ## Stage 1: Technically an Editor